Homegrown Food with No Nasties

 I managed to collect seeds and trimmings from quite a few people.
 I popped to the local garden centre for all the rest.

-So yep, it's no secret that growing your own veg is more time consuming than shopping for it.
-However, I only spend 10 minutes maximum a night on watering and weeding and get a small amount of crop each night too.
-A bit if salad for dinner or a few strawberries for pudding is a lovely treat after a day at work.
+It's no secret that growing your own fruit and veg is more time consuming than shopping for it.
+However, I only spend a maximum of 10 minutes each evening on watering and weeding, picking a small amount of crop each night too.
+A bit of salad for dinner or a few strawberries for pudding is a rewarding treat after a day at work.

 Still not convinced?